3d-partons/partons/doc/markdown/partons_contact.md

 # Newsletter {#contact_newsletter}

-Sign up for this newsletter to get an information on the new releases:
+Sign up for newsletter to get information on the new releases by sending email to <a href="mailto:herve.moutarde@cea.fr?subject=PARTONS newsletter subscribe request">Hervé Moutarde</a> with this subject (no additional text needed): _%PARTONS newsletter subscribe request_.

-<strong>@color{red,Not available yet.}</strong>

 <hr>